|

 Orthodox Psychotherapy Road signs towards achieving in-Christ Therapy

-The term "Orthodox Psychotherapy" does not refer to specific cases of people
+The term "Orthodox Psychotherapy" does not pertain to specific cases of people

 suffering from psychological problems or neuroses.
 Rather, it is something that